LGBTQ INFORMATION NETWORK │ RAINBOW OF RESOURCES

 reports were released by the Southern Poverty Law

-Center, during a press conference in Washington, DC,
+Center, in December 2016, during a press conference in Washington, DC,

 that document how President-elect Donald Trump’s own